Anchor Points: Benchmarking Models with Much Fewer Examples: Predictive Correlations

 \paragraph{Predictive Correlations Tend to Generalize Across Diverse Models}

-Figure \ref{fig:transfer-table} shows how well the strong trends from each family transfer to other families.
+Figure \ref{fig:transfer-table} in Appendix \ref{appendix:generalization} shows how well the strong trends from each family transfer to other families.
 Errors are lowest in the bottom row, suggesting that using source models that span all model families result in the most generalizable trend lines.
-We also observe that the predictive correlations of the BERT-family do not generalize well to other model families.
-Overall most errors are reasonably low, suggesting that predictive correlations tend to generalize across diverse models.
+We also observe that the predictive correlations of the BERT-family do not generalize well to other model families, which we explore further in Figure \ref{fig:contentious}.
+However, most errors in the table are generally low, suggesting that predictive correlations tend to generalize across diverse models.